GET YOUR EXCLUSIVE FIRST EDITION COPY BELOW

 Two years later, on 19 June 1942, the 37-year-old father of three sailed from Liverpool in a vast convoy and began keeping a wartime diary.

-Eighty years on his grandson, award-winning journalist Philip James Day, reconstructed that journey from the diary, scattered records and unit war diaries.
+Eight decades later his grandson, award-winning journalist Philip James Day, reconstructed that journey from the diary, scattered records and unit war diaries.

 The result revealed an extraordinary odyssey across 27,000 wartime miles of sea, desert and mountain.